yastapova/CSE353_hw5/README.md

 * <i>em.m</i>            - Run Gaussian Naive-Bayes method of clustering
 * <i>kmeans.m</i>        - Run K-Means method of clustering
 * <i>fcondjoin.m</i>     - Function to find the conditional probability of two x values

+There was also an extra credit portion in the assignment to classify emails into spam and ham (based on the provided data files: (<i>spambase_train.dat</i> and <i>spambase_test.dat</i>).
+This is currently not completed, but I may do it in the future.